syncfusion-content/wpf-docs/wpf/Scheduler/Calendar-Types.md

 ![Calendar types in WPF scheduler](Calendar-Type_Images/Calendar-type.png)

 ## DateTime values in Calendar types
-You can give all the DateTime values such as `DisplayDate,` `SelectedDate,` `BlackoutDates,` Appointment `StartTime,` and `EndTime,` `SpecialTimeRegion,` Start and End time values in two ways When calendar identifier is specified other than `GregorianCalendar.`
+All the DateTime values can be given such as `DisplayDate,` `SelectedDate,` `BlackoutDates,` Appointment `StartTime,` and `EndTime,` `SpecialTimeRegion,` Start and End time values in two ways when calendar identifier is specified other than `GregorianCalendar.`

-* Create appointment with start and end time value by declaring the calendar type and respective calendar type date.
+* Create an appointment with a start and end time value by declaring the calendar type and respective calendar type date.

 {% tabs %}
 {% highlight c# %}